-Training or coaching that doesn’t result in applied learning, or doesn’t translate into desired changes in behavior, amounts to nothing more than diversion.
-How can you measure, optimize and sustain the value of such interventions?
+Change initiatives that don’t shift behavior amount to nothing more than diversion.
+How can you effectively measure, optimize and sustain the value of such interventions?

 READ MORE >

 What are the barriers standing in the way of effective alignment and collaboration?
-Are they structural, cultural, or interpersonal?
-What are the incentive systems for working together “as if” each functional area is aligned and committed to the organization’s strategic imperatives?
+Are they structural, data-driven, cultural, or interpersonal?
+What are the incentive and feedback systems for working together to align functional areas around strategic imperatives?

 Before effective innovation, alignment and collaboration initiatives can become the new normal, many of us must “unlearn” prior automatic, knee-jerk responses.
 Differences in styles, values, priorities, interpretations or goals, can appear as obstacles to push through or ignore.
 Instead, provide tools to use differences toward lasting value.
 This capacity to learn and innovate becomes a key competitive advantage.